jarbus/jarbus.github.io/content/blog/growth-and-decay.md

 They divided the work.
 Lil Ari developed the cultures and monitored fetal development.
 Ari managed supplies and maintained the the equipment, which seemed to fail with increasing frequency.
 Functional parts were also getting harder to come by with time---nine out of ten components in every washing machine, air fryer, freezer, and electric car they discovered didn't respond.
 Time comes for all.

 Nobody discussed the possibility of the eniac failing, but it was on all their minds.
-With the exception of the server in its chest, the android was made entirely out of custom, proprietary components.
+With the exception of the server in its chest, the android was made entirely out of custom, proprietary components that hadn't been replaced in a hundred and fifty years.
 The Aris hadn't found a single spare part in all of Boston.

 The eniac was slowing down.
 Ten percent of her MPUs no longer responded to health checks, two of the eight ram sticks failed memory tests, and its storage drive just had over two hundred bad sectors.
 Her actuators still worked, but they were losing precision.